tdavislab/verb/README.md

 python3 -m flask run
 ```

-Once the command above is running, open your web browser and navigate to:
+Once the command above is running, open your web browser (Chrome and Firefox supported) and navigate to:
 http://127.0.0.1:5000/ (or equivalently to: http://localhost:5000)

 ### Using larger word vector embeddings